Frequently Asked Questions

 How much homework do we get and how hard is it?

 Homework varies from subject to subject.
 For example, Math's homework is done online and you will probably be set a small piece of homework after each lesson and this will need to be done before your next Math's lesson.
 This helps the teacher know if you have understood the work covered in class.
 In History however you are more likely to be set a project or some research and you will be given this to complete over a couple of weeks or maybe longer.
 All homework should be challenging but not too hard.
-If you find your homework is difficult please don’t worry, speak with your teacher, Miss Nicholson or Mrs Bush and we will help you with this.
+If you find your homework is difficult please don’t worry, speak with your teacher or Head of Year and they will help you with this.

 What do you get detentions for and where do you go?